micropython/micropython-lib/micropython/umqtt.simple/README.rst

 follows MQTT control operations, and maps them to class methods:

 * ``connect(...)`` - Connect to a server.
-Returns True if this connection uses persisten session stored on a server (this will be always False if clean_session=True argument is used (default)).
+Returns True if this connection uses persistent session stored on a server (this will be always False if clean_session=True argument is used (default)).
 * ``disconnect()`` - Disconnect from a server, release resources.
 * ``ping()`` - Ping server (response is processed automatically by wait_msg()).